szha/gluon-crash-course/nn.md

-# Create a Neural Network
+# Create a neural network

 Now let's look how to create neural networks in Gluon.
 We first import the neural network `nn` package from `gluon`.